mohamedazzam36/new_mansoura_arch_project/README.md

 # 🏛️ New Mansoura Development Project

 A premium, ultra-responsive architectural showcase and interactive landing page built with **Flutter**.
-This project functions as a high-performance Single Page Application (SPA) designed to present architectural renders, 360° panoramas, and promotional media with a fully custom, high-end design system.
+This project functions as a high-performance Page designed to present architectural renders, 360° panoramas, and promotional media with a fully custom, high-end design system.

 ---